vishalprabha/Java-Lab/Prg7/README.md

-##  Ques : Write a Java program to create a progress bar GUI which displays the copy
-##  status of writing contents of one file to another file.
-Terminate the progress bar
-##  on click of STOP button and display the contents of the file.
+##  Ques : Write a Java program to create a progress bar GUI which displays the copy status of writing contents of one file to another file.
+Terminate the progress bar on click of STOP button and display the contents of the file.

 **************************
-> @Author: Vishal P
+> @Author: Vishal P \n
-> @Lab: Java and J2EE Lab
+> @Lab: Java and J2EE Lab \n
 > @Code changed from Pawan-Ranjith
 **************************

-Note: Run as a normal Java Project not a Dynamic Web Project in eclipse and store the .txt files under source OR
+Note: Run as a normal Java Project not a Dynamic Web Project in eclipse and store the .txt files under source \n OR \n
 ```
 - cd src
 - javac Demo.java